Jonny Hill (rugby union)

-Jonny Hill (born 8 June 1994) is an English professional rugby union player who plays at lock for Premiership club Sale Sharks.
-Hill is the nephew of former Rugby league international Paul Loughlin.
+Jonny Hill (born 8 June 1994) is an English professional rugby union player who plays at lock for Top 14 club Racing 92.

-Career

-Club
+Club career

 Hill first started playing rugby at local club Luctonians.
 He represented Gloucester on two occasions in the Anglo-Welsh Cup.
 On 21 June 2015 it was announced that he would leave Gloucester to join their rivals Exeter Chiefs.
 In the 2019 Premiership final he scored a try as Exeter were defeated by Saracens.
-The following year Hill started in both the Premiership and European Rugby Champions Cup finals as Exeter defeated Wasps and Racing 92 to complete a League and European double.
+The following year Hill started in both the Premiership and 2020 European Rugby Champions Cup final as Exeter defeated Wasps and Racing 92 to complete a League and European double.

+Sale Sharks

-In December 2021, it was announced that Hill will be joining Sale Sharks for the 2022 season.
+In December 2021, it was announced that Hill would leave Exeter to join Sale Sharks.
+In his first season with the club he started in the 2022–23 Premiership Rugby final which Sale lost against Saracens to finish league runners up.

+In November 2024, Hill received a 10-week ban for an incident that took place during the playoff semi-final for the previous season against Bath.
+A Bath supporter claimed Hill had grabbed him by the throat and left him with a cut above his eye.
+He accepted the charge and became available to play again from 7 December 2024 onwards.
+At the end of that season he made his last appearance for Sale in a play-off defeat against Leicester Tigers.

+Racing 92

+On 8 July 2025, Hill would leave Sale in the summer to sign for French giants Racing 92 on a three-year deal in the Top 14 competition ahead of the 2025–26 season.